WardPearce/OBRequests/DOCS.md

     - Dictionary of exceptions to raise.
 - resp_functions: dict
     - Dictionary of RespFunction(s).
+- awaiting: bool
+    - If the async httpx client should be used.
+        - If enabled all calls must be awaited within context of the event loop.
 - kwargs
     - Pass httpx.Client parameters.
     - Pass routes with a double underscore '__'.